divyaranjan1905/mitocwdiscord.github.io/README.md

 # mitocwdiscord.github.io
-Blog for theMIT OCW community on Discord.
+Blog for the MIT OCW community on Discord.